Anti-Aging Skincare vs. In-Office Treatments

 - Exfoliate: alpha and beta hydroxy acids help unclog pores and slough off dry, dead skin.
 Try SLMD Salicylic Acid Cleanser and Resurfacing Acne Swipes.

 - Speed cell turnover: retinol increases the rate of new skin cell production.
-Find it in SLMD Retinol Serum, Dream On Retinol Night Cream, and Night Light Retinol Eye Cream.
+Find it in SLMD Retinol Serum and Night Light Retinol Eye Cream.

 - Plump: hydrating and moisturizing protect skin and diminish the appearance of fine lines.
 SLMD Hyaluronic Acid Serum, with added squalane, does both.

 - Protect: antioxidants and SPF brighten and guard against DNA damage.

 Dermatologists have a wide variety of treatments that are effective for alleviating dullness.
 These include:

 - Microneedling: micro wounds stimulate collagen production and deliver active ingredients into skin.